-- All Exams will be given in seat. - Student will download the exam before the start of the exam.
+- Students will download the exam before the start of the exam.
 Failure to do so may result in a possible essay exam.
-Continued patterned of not downloading the exams, will result in a meeting with the Dean of Nursing. - Exams are scheduled to start on time.
-No late entry. - Missed exams will be taken in the testing center and may be in the form of essay. - Students must provide documentation for missing a scheduled exam. - It is the responsibility of the student to notify the instructor if they will miss the exam prior to the start of the exam.
+Continued patterned of not downloading the exams, will result in a meeting with the Chair of Nursing Programs or Graduate Program Director. - Exams are scheduled to start on time.
+No late entry. - Missed exams will be taken in the testing center and may be in the form of an essay. - Students must provide documentation for missing a scheduled exam. - It is the responsibility of the student to notify the instructor if they will miss the exam prior to the start of the exam.
 Failure to do so may result in a zero.